10: Biohydrogen - Hydrogenases

 Figure \(\PageIndex{15}\): H-Cluster (HC1) of Fe-Fe hydrogenase (CpI) from Clostridium pasteurianum (1FEH).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...TksW8FGn7crh39

-In this model, the CN ligands are all displayed as CO.
+In this model, all CN ligands are shown as CO.
 The sulfurs are shown in green.
 Hover over the atoms/ions to identify them.
 (In iCn3D, choose, Select, Select on 3D, atom).
-The [4Fe-4S] subcluster forms coordinate covalent bonds with four cysteines (300, 355, 499, and 503) with one cysteine (503) forming a bridge to the [2Fe] cluster.
-The Fe ions in that cluster have an octahedral arrangement of ligands surrounding them.
+The [4Fe-4S] subcluster forms coordinate covalent bonds with four cysteines (300, 355, 499, and 503), with one cysteine (503) forming a bridge to the [2Fe] cluster.
+The Fe ions in that cluster are surrounded by an octahedral arrangement of ligands.
 One of the ligands is water (no connecting C atom).

 Figure \(\PageIndex{16}\) shows an interactive iCn3D modelof the Fe-Fe hydrogenase (CpI) from Clostridium pasteurianum (1FEH)